fcdoc/doc/en/flashduty/mixin/alert_integration/Sentry.md

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and enter the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and go to the integration selection page.
     2. Choose **Sentry** integration:
     - **Integration Name**: Define a name for the current integration.
     3. After clicking **Save**, copy the newly generated **push address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or you can directly set a default collaboration space as a fallback, and then adjust it as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can set a default collaboration space as a fallback and adjust as needed.
     5. Complete.

 ## In Sentry